-Luckily, we have you covered with this SUPER simple less than 30 minute stir fry recipe.
-I like to double the recipe, and make enough to freeze in individual portions.
-I portion the rice, and stir-fry mix into tupperware, and pull out of the freezer when I need a quick low FODMAP lunch!
+This easy low FODMAP chicken stir fry recipe yields about 3 portions.
+So, I like to double it up and that way I have enough to freeze individual portions for later.
+I portion the rice, and low FODMAP chicken stir fry mix into tupperware.
+I pull one out of the freezer when I need a quick low FODMAP lunch!

 - 2 cups rice

 - 1 Tbsp cooking oil of your choice

 - 2 red bell peppers, sliced (I used a red and an orange)

 - 3 green onions, just the top 2/3's

 - 3 Tbsp soy sauce or tamari

 - 1 tsp maple syrup

 - 1 lime, juiced